 For a long time, perhaps too long, the HR and training functions have dictated learning for employees.
-But workers have started taking things into their own hands as they realize their competitive advantage, their employability, is tied directly to their skill set.
+But workers have started taking things into their own hands as they realize their competitive advantage, and their employability, is tied directly to their skill set.
 This shift from relying on L&D to self-directed has left many organizations wondering what their next move should be.

 The best place to start is putting yourself in the learner’s’ shoes and examine the human behaviors around growth and development.